Wealthy American cafe owners not liable for payments awarded to dismissed workers

 He emphasised the authority's finding the Dehlsens were not hiding behind the company entity to purposely avoid the ex-employees claims and that they were unlikely to recover the personal funds they had put into the failed business.

-The couple is currently listed as owning a property at Tawharanui Peninsula, Rodney, that has a rateable value of $6.3million.
+The couple is currently listed as owning a property at Tawharanui Peninsula, Rodney, that has a rateable value of $6.3m.